ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/06-abstract-data-types.md

 - several possible interfaces
 :::

-    interface List extends Collection:
-        add(i, x)  // Adds x at position i; where 0 ≤ i ≤ size.
-        get(i)     // Returns the element at position i; where 0 ≤ i < size.
-        set(i, x)  // Replaces the value at position i with x; where 0 ≤ i < size. remove(i)  // Removes the element at position i; where 0 ≤ i < size.
+    interface List of T extends Collection of T: add(i: Int, x: T)   // Adds x at position i; where 0 ≤ i ≤ size. get(i: Int) -> T    // Returns the element at position i; where 0 ≤ i < size. set(i: Int, x: T)   // Replaces the value at position i with x; where 0 ≤ i < size. remove(i: Int)      // Removes the element at position i; where 0 ≤ i < size.